Stewarding at Hay

 Stewards are a vital part of Hay Festival.
 They greet all of our visitors warmly and enthusiastically, look after the safety of our audiences and support, guide and ensure that the festival runs smoothly throughout 11 very busy days.

-To join the stewarding team you must be 18 or over and be happy to contribute to the welcoming festival atmosphere.
+To join the stewarding team you must be 18 years of age or over and be happy to contribute to the welcoming festival atmosphere.
 Hay Festival strives to be a welcoming, accessible and inclusive environment where all visitors, artists, volunteers, staff, contractors and anyone involved with our organisation can feel safe, where differences are accepted, engagement is apparent and the contributions of all are encouraged, valued and respected.

 All festival staff, contractors and volunteers are asked to adhere to this code.
 If you’re confident in giving directions, making small talk with complete strangers and helping to manage large crowds of people, then this role will suit you!

-You will be joining over 200 other volunteer stewards covering more than 500 events both on and off the festival site.
+You will be joining over 200 volunteer stewards covering more than 500 events both on and off the festival site.
 We have stewards from many different countries and various walks of life, representing a wide variety of cultural interests and backgrounds.
 Some stewards have been coming to the festival for many years and travel very long distances to join us, meeting up with old friends each year and helping contribute to the festival atmosphere.
 We hope you will find the experience immensely rewarding, not only in your exposure to some of the finest festival events, but also in meeting and greeting our audiences and working with your fellow stewards.

 Hours

-All stewards are required to commit to a minimum of EIGHT sessions.
-A 'session' is either morning, afternoon or evening.
-Session times are as follows:
+We ask all stewards to commit to a minimum of EIGHT sessions if possible.
+A 'session' is either a morning, afternoon or evening.

-- Evening: Arrive at 6pm for a 6.30pm start until end of day’s events (usually around 10.30-11pm)
+• Evening: 6.00pm until end of day’s events (usually around 10.30-11.00pm)

 Stewarding rotas do not take account of event preferences.
 If there is a particular event, or events, that you want to see, we recommend you buy a ticket and join the audience as we cannot promise that you will be able to steward them.
 However, it is very likely you will see events that you would never have thought to attend!